AztecProtocol/engineering-designs/in-progress/7520-mainnet-overview.md

 Once the proposer has seen enough signatures, they can submit the L2 block to L1.

-They first submit the TxObjects to DA, and then the block header calldata to a function on the rollup contract dedicated to advancing the pending chain.
+The proposer submits the block header as calldata to a function on the rollup contract dedicated to advancing the pending chain.

+### Open Questions
+- How many signatures are required?
+- Does the need to execute the transaction objects create too much of a burden on validators?
+- If we cannot execute the transaction objects, how does the rest of the system work?

 ## The Proven Chain